Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 2. Data compatibility

-2a) Common data compatibility problems
+a) Common data compatibility problems

 • Handling of numeric values – some software may have problems with decimal places or rounding.

 • Handling of blank/zero – some software will interpret blank as zero, others will treat it as a missing value.
-This issue might sound trivial, but it is problems like this that can take time to resolve or cause errors.

-2b) Data structures
+b) Data structures

 3. Data interchange formats

-There are two commonly used data interchange formats where texts and data can be transferred smoothly from one system to another.
-The first is Triple-S which is managed by the ASC, an independent organisation.
-This interchange format is generally a good way to transfer data, although it does have a few limitations and I have experienced poor quality exports from some software systems which cannot be read back without manual editing.
-A second option is to use the SPSS format.
+Two commonly used data interchange formats exist where texts and data can be transferred smoothly from one system to another.
+The first is Triple-S, which is rubber-stamped by the ASC, an independent organisation.
+This interchange format is generally a good way to transfer data, although it does have a few limitations, and I have experienced poor quality exports from some software systems which cannot be read back without manual editing.
+A second option is to use the SPSS SAV file format.
 This format is the proprietary file structure of a commercial software supplier.
+However, it has become an industry standard of sorts.
 This format works well in many cases.
-However, checking these ways of linking two software systems is important to check before purchasing, in my opinion.

 4. Productivity